xrdocs/routed-pon/_tutorials/cisco-routed-pon-whitepaper.md

 - **Lack of MEF compliance**: The purpose built OLT chassis lack or have minimal support for MEF compliance.
 This poses a problem for the operators to deliver services and SLA compliance as per MEF standards.

 ## Cisco's Approach to the problem

+Cisco's PON solution aims at solving the above problems by collapsing the OLT chassis to a pluggable form factor

 ## Cisco Routed PON Components